-Seq1 Seq2 Sequence Type 0 Х The channel sequencer is not used.
-The analog channel, selected by programming the ADD0 bit in the control register, selects the next channel for conversion.
-1 0 This configuration is used in conjunction with the channel address bit in the control register.
-This allows continuous conversions on a consecutive sequence of channels, from Channel 0 up to Channel 1, as selected by the channel address bits in the control register.
-The range for each channel defaults to the ranges previously written into the range register.
+Seq1 Seq2 Sequence Type 0 0 The channel sequencer is not used.
+The analog channel, selected by programming the ADD1 bit and ADD0 bit in the control register, selects the next channel for conversion.
+0 1 Uses sequence of channels that were previously programmed in the sequence register for conversion.
+The AD7324 starts converting on the lowest channel in the sequence.
+The channels are converted in ascending order.
+If uninterrupted, the AD7324 keeps converting the sequence.
+The range for each channel defaults to the range previously written into the range register.
+1 0 Used in conjunction with the channel address bits in the control register.
+This allows continuous conversions on a consecutive sequence of channels, from Channel 0 up to and including a final channel selected by the channel address bits in the control register.
+The range for each channel defaults to the range previously written into the range register.
 1 1 The channel sequencer is not used.
-The analog channel, selected by programming the ADD0 bit in the control register, selects the next channel for conversion.
+The analog channel, selected by programming the ADD1 bit and ADD0 bit in the control register, selects the next channel for conversion.